binaryage/totalspaces-web/defaults-settings2.md

 The setting is cached for a period - after you have set this setting you will need to move around your grid a few times for it to take effect.

+## <a id="active-screen-switching"></a>Use active screen for switching

+<code>defaults write com.binaryage.TotalSpaces2 useActiveScreenForSwitching YES</code>

+When using multiple monitors, TotalSpaces2 will normally choose which display to switch for hotkey or swipe activations by checking the location of the mouse.
+So the screen containing the mouse will be the one to switch.
+This setting uses instead the active screen, so the one containing the active menu bar will be the one to switch.

+## <a id="grid-icons-off"></a>Turn icons off in the overview grid

+<code>defaults write com.binaryage.TotalSpaces2 hideSpaceIcons YES</code>

+Normally TotalSpaces2 will display icons for full screen apps when showing the overview grid so you can easily see which app is where.
+This setting hides those icons.

 &raquo; Next [**FAQ**](/faq2)